rffscghg/MimiGIVE.jl/README.md

 MimiGIVE.compute_scc(year=2020)

-# Compute the SCC for a different SSP/RCP combination using the default sources of data (Benveniste and Leach, respectively) and a different discounting scheme parameterization
+# Compute the SCC for a different SSP/emissions scenario combination using the default sources of data (Benveniste and Leach, respectively) and a different discounting scheme parameterization

-m = MimiGIVE.get_model(SSP="SSP5", RCP="RCP8.5")
+m = MimiGIVE.get_model(SSP="SSP5", emissions_scenario="SSP585")
 MimiGIVE.compute_scc(m, year=2020, prtp=0.03, eta=0.)

 # Next we compute partial SCC for ag: